welldsagl/figs-drools-knowledge/README.md

 Please note that `.template` and `.gdst` files will be compiled to `.drl` files, they are just a different way to define rules. `.enumeration` files are utility files for simplifying the usage of the Business Central.

-## Rules

-Rules can be triggered by two kinds of objects:

--  (as told before) Component Configurations
--  Cable Requests.

-Component Configurations contain all the features of the component requested by the user.
-Rules matching those objects can return three kinds of materials:

--  `Material` objects, that represent a unique pair of `family code` and `material code`.
-Inserting a Material into the knowledge means `Get the material identified by those two codes`.
-In general, `additional` materials are added this way.

--  `Family` objects, that represent a `family code` and a `price position` type (which is always set to `basic` because additional materials are always added as Materials and not as Families).
-Inserting a family into the knowledge means `Get all the material of that family with that price position`.
-In general, `basic` materials are added this way.

- -  `Cable` objects, similar to Materials, with a `family code` and a `material code`, with an additional `length` field.

-A CableRequest is sent when we want to get the "sibling version" of a given cable.
-Two sibling cables are two cables that match the same component configuration but differ for being the `standard` and `on commission` versions.
-So, a Cable request is sent when you have a standard version of a cable and you want to get the on commission one, or vice-versa.